-It is always good to recognise who isn’t in the room and to introduce their deputy if they have sent someone to attend in their place.
+It is always good to recognize who isn’t in the room and to introduce their deputy if they have sent someone to attend in their place.
 It helps focus the team if issues arise that need the input of someone who isn’t there.

 Put ‘Apologies’ as the first item on your standing agenda template.
 If you don’t need it on the day, simply skip past it.

 4. Always include AOB

 This stands for Any Other Business and should come at the end.
 You go round the table asking people if they have any other points they want to raise.